ENCODE-DCC/dnase-seq-pipeline/README.md

 ### Testing
+All tasks, suboworkflows, and workflows are tested with unit, integration, and functional tests, respectively.
 We use pytest-workflow and Caper to run Cromwell and compare outputs.
 Usually we can compare md5sums using the pytest-workflow yml.
 For example in *tests/integration/test_samtools.yml* the *test_build_fasta_index.wdl* is run and we can assert *chr22.fa.fai* is returned with a certain md5sum:
 ```
 - name: test_build_fasta_index
   tags: